jp-wright/nfl_betting_market_analysis/README.md

 <BR>

 #### Over-Under Analysis
 The Over/Under has been climbing since the year 2000.
-Initially the change was incremental, but over the last decade the Over/Under has exploded, setting a new record five-year averge for ten of the last eleven years!
+Initially the change was incremental, but over the last decade the Over/Under has exploded, setting a new record five-year average for ten of the last eleven years!
 I explore some possible causes for this growth below, starting with features that had the biggest impact on predicting the Over/Under.

 <img src="images/over-under_rolling_avg.png" align="middle" alt="Historical rolling average of Over/Under" >